United Principalities of Moldavia and Wallachia

 In February 1866, Prince Cuza was forced to abdicate and go into exile by a political coalition led by the Liberals; the German prince Karl of Hohenzollern-Sigmaringen was offered the throne and, on he entered Bucharest for the first time.
-In July the same year, a new constitution came into effect, giving the country the name of Romania; internationally, this name was used only after 1877, since at the time it shared a common foreign policy with the Ottoman Empire.
-Nominally, the new state remained a vassal of the Ottoman Empire.
+In July the same year, a new constitution came into effect, giving the country the name of Romania; internationally, this name was used only after 1877–78, since at the time it was still nominally a vassal of the Ottoman Empire.
 However, by this time the suzerainty of the Sublime Porte had become a legal fiction.
 Romania had its own flag and anthem; after 1867, it had its own currency as well.